-Margaux has 21 of the 61 Châteaux that belong to the famous and still significant Bordeaux Classification 1855 included in the Grand Cru list (that is 35% of the Médoc's Cru-Classé area).
-Among them are the famous classified as Premier (1st rank) Château Margaux, the five classified as Deuxième (2nd place) Château Brane-Cantenac.
+Margaux has 21 of 61 Châteaux that at the famous and still significant Bordeaux classification 1855 have been included in the Grand Cru list (that is 35% of the Médoc's cru class area).
+Among them are the famous Premier (1st rank) Chateau Margaux, the five classified as Deuxième (2nd rank) Château Brane-Cantenac.
 Château Durfort-Vivens.
-Château Lascombes.
-Château Rauzan-Gassies and Château Rauzan-Ségla as well as among other things as Troisième (3rd rank) struck Château d'Issan (see the complete list below Médoc ).
+Chateau Lascombes.
+Château Rauzan-Gassies and Château Rauzan-Ségla as well as classified as Troisième (3rd place) Château d'Issan (see the complete list below Médoc ).
 Margaux is the only municipality in which all five classes are represented.

 There are also well over 20 wineries classified as Cru Bourgeois such as Château Labégorce-Zédé and Château Siran, as well as a number of companies classified as Cru Artisan.
 The determining variety Cabernet Sauvignon usually has the largest share in the red wines that have been storable for decades, however Merlot mostly has a higher share in the Médoc than other large municipalities.
 This gives the tannic-rich Margaux wines a typical, somewhat more supple, softer note.